Sourcing and Manufacturing in China

 Attending trade shows, such as the Canton and Hong Kong Fairs, can provide direct access to a wide range of suppliers for your sourcing and manufacturing needs.
 It's an opportunity to:

-• Evaluate products firsthand and negotiate directly with manufacturers.
+Evaluate products firsthand and negotiate directly with manufacturers to ensure optimal results.

 Pro Tip: When attending trade shows, bring samples, detailed product requirements, and a list of questions.
 This will allow you to get more accurate quotes and speed up decision-making